Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 In other scenarios, the command may time out after 5 minutes with a JSON error.

 In my case, the Sensitivity Label option for Microsoft 365 Groups appeared only after creating a Team, not a Microsoft 365 Group, and specifying a sensitivity label for the Team.
+The Sensitivity Label option will not appear for existing Microsoft 365 Groups.

 ![](img/20230821-032128.png)